imran1509/LW-Tasks/README.md

 - Login to Grafana and add Prometheus as data source

 - Then go to Dashboards and import a Kubernetes prometheus dashboard to visualize all the metrics from Prometheus into a Grafana dashboard.

+### :x: Errors and Issues

+#### Error 1: Getting error while connecting to the VM

+After completing the first task, David shared the credentials for another VM and asked to perform the first task again there.
+But I was not able to SSH into it.
+And then Walter and Anthony checked the VM to troubleshoot the issue.
+Then me, Walter and Anthony tried to find the issue on call.

+I checked the following log files `var/log/auth.log` , `var/log/syslog` with the help of `grep` and `tail` commands for the reason of error while connecting to the VM.
+I could see that ssh serves went down because of multiple failed attempts of authentication.
+Thats why I was not able to access the VM.
+And when you restarted the VM the server and port 22 opened again and thats when I was able to connect again.

+And i took whole day.
+In the end we found out that the policies applied by Walter took some time to be efective and then I was able to access the VM.

+this is my finding. please let me know if there is anything else as well.

 ---